aizon-shared/gha-api-calls-utils/README.md

 ```

 ## get-latest-check-run-status
 Gets the latest check run status for the last commit that have a check run with the given name.
-If no check run name is given, it will get the latest check run status found (not in the last commit necessarily).
+If no check run name is given, it will get the latest check runs status found in the latest commit with associated check runs (not in the last commit necessarily).

 ### Inputs